 Custom- built live edge walnut dining table with dolphin gray epoxy river

 With the table safe and sound in its now forever home, we headed out on a whale watch boat tour.
 It was a record day for whale sightings - they hadn’t had a day like that in the longest time.
 I took so many photos and videos, it was incredible!
 I don’t know that the boys appreciated it as much, but I think they will look back on it one day fondly.

 Side note: the boys and I sat in the part of the boat where you can get the most seasick -but what can we say, we are seafarers. :) I grew up on a sailboat on the ocean!
-Shaun on the other hand had to sit up top on the boat outside, in the spot where you would get the least seasick, where you can look out on the horizon.
+Shaun, on the other hand, had to sit outside on the top deck where you could get the least seasick by focusing out on the horizon.
 Thankfully, there was no seasickness for any of us!